-Greg and Patty Fralic joined the Arctic Barnabas team in summer of 2018 when they relocated from La Conner WA to Kenai AK.
-Between their favorable gifting and passions for aviation, pastoral care, and mission service, it didn’t take long to find Arctic Barnabas and set their sights on serving with them.
+Greg and Patty joined the Arctic Barnabas team in the summer of 2018 when they relocated from La Conner WA to Kenai AK.
+Their favorable gifting and passions for aviation, pastoral care, and mission service quickly led them to find Arctic Barnabas and set their sights on serving with ABM several years prior.

 Greg grew up on Lopez Island, a small, fairly remote island in the Pacific Northwest where Greg spent much time hunting, fishing, and exploring.
-Weekend and summer jobs included electrical meter reading via boat on remote neighboring islands, employment by an aqua sea farm, and work for his uncle's construction company.
-After High School, Greg trained as an automotive technician and went on to a twenty-eight-year career as a parts professional for the Ford Motor Company in Washington State's Skagit Valley.
+Weekend and summer jobs included electrical meter reading via boat on remote neighboring islands, employment by an aqua sea farm, and work for his uncle & construction company building cabins on remote islands.
+After High School, Greg trained as an automotive technician and went on to a twenty-eight-year career as a parts professional for the Ford Motor Company in Washington State & Skagit Valley.

 Greg’s parents raised him in the church.
-In 2005 Greg spent a month in Israel with a group of pastors—a turning point in his faith when the Bible went from black-and-white to full living color.
-As he watched the group of pastors selflessly use every opportunity to minister God's love and compassion, Greg felt his life’s mission: "There is no Greater Calling than Service to Others.”
-He soon became involved in Mexican and Philippines missions as a videographer through his church.
+In 2005 Greg was blessed to spend a month in Israel with a group of pastors—a turning point in his faith when the Bible went from black-and-white to full living color.
+As he watched the group of pastors selflessly use every opportunity to minister God & love and compassion, Greg formulated his life’s mission: &There is no Greater Calling than Service to Others.”
+He soon became involved in Mexican and Philippine missions as a videographer through his church.

 Patty was born in Southeast Texas after her parents emigrated from Europe.
 Her dad’s job moved them to the Sierra Nevada foothills in Northern California.
 When she was thirteen, her dad passed away with cancer, a time of spiritual awakening for both Patty and her mom and Patty came to a saving understanding of Jesus Christ.

-As a teenager, Patty knew she wanted to fly professionally and started soloing at sixteen and attained every rating except an ATP by age twenty.
+As a teenager, Patty knew she wanted to fly professionally, began flight training and soloed at sixteen and attained every rating except an ATP by age twenty-one.
 During college, Patty flight-instructed and flew cargo.
-Two months after graduation a single seizure caused the loss of her medical and legal right to fly.
+Two months after graduation a single seizure caused the loss of her medical and the right to fly.
 However, God faithfully kept her close to aviation for the next thirty years.
 Patty went back to school after relocating to Washington in 1988 with her mom and husband.
 She attained an MBA and a Masters in Professional Accounting (Tax) from the University of Washington before starting a twenty-year Boeing career as a Financial Analyst.
 In 2010, Patty's husband passed away after a year-long battle with cancer.
 Her strong network of faith and an incredibly strong, healthy mom at age ninety-one provided considerable comfort.